knative/docs/serving/debugging-performance-issues.md

 resources.

-A large gap between the requested pod count and the desired pod count indicates that the Knative Serving autoscaler is unable to communicate with Kubernetes master to make the request.
+A large gap between the requested pod count and the desired pod count indicates that the Knative Serving autoscaler is unable to communicate with the Kubernetes master to make the request.

 In the preceding example, the autoscaler requested 18 pods to optimally serve the traffic